temporalio/proposals/core/WASM_core.md

   a bit easier (and, necessary) with it.
 * Auto-updates to core logic.
 This isn't detailed in this doc, but is a potentially very compelling feature.
 Imagine a worker that can update core logic without needing to be restarted.
+* Allow the use of lang-native gRPC clients (though core can still provide things like retry and backoff logic, etc.)

 # Detailed design